e10v/tea-tasting/README.md

 The `sample_users_data` function's `pre` parameter controls the inclusion of pre-experimental data, useful for variance reduction.
 These data appear as additional columns:

-- `pre_visits`: User visits before the experiment.
+- `pre_sessions`: User sessions before the experiment.
 - `pre_orders`: User purchases before the experiment.
 - `pre_revenue`: User-generated revenue before the experiment.